CPP-djr1-IntroI/Assign02T-MortgageCalculator/README.md

 **Here is the problem that you are to solve**

-You are to write a complete C++ program fully documented that allows the user the ability to enter a loan amount in dollars (e.g. 115000.00), a down payment (e.g. 15000.00), a yearly interest rate (e.g. 3.5), and a number of years the loan is for (e.g. 30).
+You are to write a complete C++ program fully documented that allows the user the ability to enter a purchase price in dollars (e.g. 115000.00), a down payment (e.g. 15000.00), a yearly interest rate (e.g. 3.5), and a number of years the loan is for (e.g. 30).
 You must then calculate the monthly payment that will be paid each month for the duration of the